Dr. Robert Malone Explains What’s Really Happening at the CDC

 And I haven't spoken to Bobby directly or Stephanie about this cascade of events, just to be clear.

-Uh, and then a little bit of chatter from insiders, uh, not Bobby or Stephanie, was that last Monday, so two Mondays ago, uh the secretary called in the newly confirmed, only been on the job for about a month, uh, director of the centers for disease control.
+What I've learned from reading tidbits from the likes of Stat News and the Washington Post, et cetera, and then a little bit of chatter from insiders, not Bobby or Stephanie, was that last Monday, so two Mondays ago, the Secretary called in the newly confirmed, only been on the job for about a month,

-And uh there was a discussion that apparently included the issue of letting go certain CDC senior staff.
+And there was a discussion that apparently included the issue of letting go certain CDC senior staff.

 I infer those senior staff may have been involved in the slow walking of the ACIP terms of reference document.

-investigate and make uh recommendations to the director of the CDC concerning the three COVID vaccine products that are currently on the agenda for discussion at the upcoming ACIP meeting uh which Bobby has insisted occur in September and is now finally scheduled for the 18th and 19th of this month.
+as they would investigate and make recommendations to the director of the CDC concerning the three COVID vaccine products that are currently on the agenda for discussion at the upcoming ACIP meeting,

 So stay tuned.